Quick Summary:

 - If you look back through the history of laboratory testing Lead Safe Mama, LLC has been coordinating (of foods and supplements) since we began this initiative in March 2024, the low thresholds of detection have varied across this time period.

-- Given we are using a network of labs (SimpleLab is a network of labs, not a single lab) for the laboratory testing we are coordinating, this may happen periodically.
+- Given we are using a network of labs (SimpleLab is a network of labs, not a single lab) for our laboratory testing, this may happen periodically.

-- The lab used to test a product may determine the confidence level for their low threshold of detection (for testing a specific product or product type) to be different than the level other labs have determined for similar products/product-types tested.
+- The lab we use to test a product may determine the confidence level for their low threshold of detection (for testing a specific product or product type) to be different than the level other labs have determined for similar products/product-types tested.

-- While we would ideally prefer low thresholds of detection for each metal we are testing for to fall at-or-below the 2021 proposed action levels, for reports (like this one) where one-or-more toxicants have been found to be present at levels at-or-above the 2021 proposed levels of concern for children (discussed in detail below), this information is still quite relevant to report as these findings indicate the product falls in a range that is possibly/ likely unsafe for consumption by children (when referencing the 2021 proposed health protective standards).
+- While we would ideally prefer the low thresholds of detection for each metal we are testing to fall at-or-below the 2021 proposed action levels, for reports (like this one) where one-or-more toxicants have been found present with levels at-or-above the 2021 proposed levels of concern for children (discussed in detail below), this information is still quite relevant since these findings indicate the product falls in a range possibly/ likely unsafe for children’s consumption (when referencing the 2021 proposed health protective standards).

-- Said another way, for this particular product, while we don’t know the exact levels of Mercury down to a single digit part per billion range (except that the level falls somewhere below 10 ppb), the fact that the Cadmium, Lead, and Arsenic levels are at-or-above 10 ppb is enough information to indicate there is a concern with the toxicant profile for this product.
+- Said another way, while we don’t know the exact levels of Mercury down to a single digit part per billion range for this particular product (except that the level falls somewhere below 10 ppb), the fact that the Cadmium, Lead, and Arsenic levels are at-or-above 10 ppb is enough information to indicate there is a concern with the toxicant profile.

 For those new to the Lead Safe Mama website: